burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. In C++, the `main` function cannot be called recursively.

 5. Starting from C++11, there is a suffix syntax for the function return type.
-It is not primarily about templates and type deduction; it is about scope.
+It is not primarily about templates and type deduction - it is about scope.
 One more example of when it was useful [C++11 Far from B.Stroustroup](http://www.stroustrup.com/C++11FAQ.html) ([9]).

     ```cpp
     template<class T, class U>